August 25, 2020 by Alison Tunley

 Get a Free Quote

 My daughter recently revealed that a friend had become an unlikely corona virus lockdown hero by adopting two geckos that were due to be “disposed of” due to the closure of her local pet store.
 This was the perfect excuse for my husband to recount for the thousandth time the story of how he once got into his sleeping bag while travelling in Indonesia to find that a gecko had beaten him to it.
 Much hilarity ensued as he attempted to extract himself at speed.
 More importantly for the purposes of this blog, this prompted a family brainstorm about animals named after the sound they make.
 “Gecko” is thought to come originally from Malay geko, gekok, imitative of the cry the animal makes.
+This led to an animated discussion about sounds and animal names.

 Off the top of my head, I immediately came up with chiffchaff, but a visit to Wikipedia to listen to the audio clip of the bird in action suggests a liberal amount of artistic licence was needed to get from the birdsong to the phonetic interpretation.
 A quick Google search suggests birds are the most likely species to be named after the sounds they make.
 The cuckoo is probably the most obvious and, in this case, it takes rather less imagination to get from the bird version to the English interpretation.
 The short “u” like vowel sound followed by longer “oo” sound can be clearly detected in the bird’s distinctive song.